AnujaK/chrome-gae-sync/README.md

 ##### What?

-A ready to use and tested backend for your Chrome applications is chrome-gae-sync.
-As the name implies, it will connect your application to Google App Engine.
+Supercharge your Chrome applications with a ready-to-use powerful Google App Engine backend.

 ##### Why?